 Once you know How to Clean Collard Greens, they will likely make a regular appearance on your weekly menu.
 Simply fill a large tub or sink with water, let the greens soak, then carefully rinse away any remaining dirt and debris before cooking.
-Once clean, you can easily prepare this leafy vegetable as a healthy side.
+Once clean, you can easily prepare this leafy vegetable as a tasty side.

 Fresh collard greens are shown on the counter.